Telegraphic transfers work as follows:

 If you've gone to your bank for help and are dissatisfied with the response, you can contact us about making a complaint.
 You should be aware, however, that we can investigate complaints only about New Zealand banks and their agents.

-Some complainants who come to us about telegraphic transfers are victims of fraud.
-See our Quick Guide Banking scams.
+Some complainants who come to us about international money transfers are victims of fraud.
+See our Quick Guide on scams.

 Direct debits